 GoodFirms surveyed 750+ full time-employees from small and medium businesses around the globe in a search to discover the state of employees.

-Check out the full list of participating firms, whose employees contributed to this research with their views and experiences.
+Check out the full list of Research Partners, whose employees contributed to this study with their views and experiences.

 The surveyed people were asked far-reaching questions regarding the most important workplace values, top employee benefits, fair compensation for a lower salary, job satisfaction, company culture, bullying at the workplace, and major reasons why employees quit.

 The participants are from the United States (44.36%), the United Kingdom (20.47%), Australia (8.66%), India (3.41%), Canada (2.10%), Poland (2.10%), Singapore (2.10%), Belarus (1.84%), Germany (1.57%), Ukraine (1.31%), and Others (12.07%).

 The participants were mostly males (65.88%), followed by females (33.60%) and others (0.52%).
 While participants along the generation cohorts were: Generation Z (18.90%), Millennials (57.48%), Generation X (12.6%), and Baby Boomers (11.02%).

 Out of all the participants, 21.52% mentioned that they have managerial posts, while other 78.48% do not.

 93.44% of the participants work at small and medium businesses, as defined by the number of employees: 2-9 (13.39%), 10-49 (52.23%), and 50-249 (27.82%).
 While 2.36% identified themselves as freelancers, and 4.20% others worked at larger companies (250+ employees).